GiackAloZ/AcousticWaveCPML.jl/README.md

 #### Gradient velocity model

 In this simulation we wanted to tackle a non-constant velocity model, but still pretty simple.
-The velocity is shown in the plots as a grayscale gradient in the beckground, with higher values corresponding to darker colors.
+The velocity is shown in the plots as a grayscale gradient in the background, with higher values corresponding to darker colors.
 As usual, we compare different CPML layers amounts.
-We usa a bigger pressure threshold to cut more low pressure values and only see the "main wavefronts".
+We use a bigger pressure threshold to cut more low pressure values and only see the "main wavefronts".
 Here we still should not see any reflections coming from velocity differences, since the gradient is pretty smooth and for those we would need sharper shocks.

 |                          |                       |
 :-------------------------:|:-------------------------: